lapacek/php-adamax/README.md

 ## prerequesities

+* PHP >5.3
 * sqlite database for testing of Doctrine 2 wrapper
 * Doctrine 2

 ## testing

-Testing probably doesn`t work because there is dependency on Doctrine 2 ORM framework.
-This dependency is not currently solved before testing automaticaly.
+Testing probably doesn`t work because there is a dependency on Doctrine 2 ORM framework.
+This dependency is not currently solved before testing automatically.

 ```bash
 $ make test